ASR389/ASR389/README.md

 <img align="right" height="250" width="400" alt="GIF" src="https://media2.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif?cid=ecf05e47j1xzkhiup27o7ct69f7cc1l05u197d6ujvbhqjci&rid=giphy.gif&ct=g" />

 A Software Developer 🎯 from India :india:.
-Currently, I'm a Master's Student of Netaji Subhas University of Technology Delhi.
+I'm a Software Development Engineer at Amazon, Done Master's in Computer Science and Engineering from Netaji Subhas University of Technology Delhi.
 Keen enthusiast to learn new things and love ❤️ building and exploring things.
 Beside's this, I am highly passinate about Blockchain Technology and  loves to talk about its use cases.

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">

 👋🏽 Hi, I am glad you reached out to my tiny digital world.
 I am able to transform thoughts into web pages.

-🎓 Graduated with Bachelor's of Technology specialized in Computer Science and Engineering.

-📚 I am currently pursuing Master's in Computer Science and Engineering from Netaji Subhas Institute of Technology,Delhi.
+🎓 Graduated with Master's Degree in Computer Science and Engineering from Netaji Subhas Institute of Technology, Delhi.

 😎 Simply a person who loves to solve problems and participate in competitive coding competitions.

-🎮 Skilled in C++, Data Structure and Algorithms.
+🎮 Skilled in techStack with logic building of Data Structure and Algorithms.

  <hr>